-Our 2019 compensation program is made up of the following three direct compensation elements:
+Our 2021 compensation program is made up of the following three direct compensation elements:

-Compensation Element Purpose Base Salary Fixed cash compensation that is reviewed annually and adjusted as appropriate based on individual performance and internal and external practices and levels.
-Attracts and retains executives by offering fixed compensation that is competitive with market opportunities and the transportion and the transportion and the properties of the properties Annual Incentives that recognizes each executive's position, role, responsibility, and experience.
-Variable cash compensation based on performance versus pre-established annual goals as well as individual performance.
-Designed to motivate and reward the achievement of our key annual performance objectives, which for 2019 were generally based on clinical, manufacturing, regulatory, financial, and research and development performance.
-Long-Term Incentives Variable long-term compensation payable in the form of time-vesting stock options.
-Generally, employees receive an initial stock option grant upon joining the Company.
-Annually thereafter, employees are eligible for grants based on a combination of company and individual performance.
-Intended to align our executives' interests with the interests of our stockholders through equity-based compensation where value to the participants is directly tied to stockholder value.
-Promotes the long-term retention of our executives and employees.
-Promotes an ownership culture among our employees.
+Compensation Element Purpose Base Salary • Fixed cash compensation that is reviewed annually and adjusted as appropriate based on individual performance and internal and external practices and levels. • Attracts and retains executives by offering fixed compensation that is competitive with market opportunities and that recognizes each executive's position, role, responsibility, and experience.
+Annual Incentives • Variable cash compensation based on performance versus pre- established annual goals as well as individual performance. • Designed to motivate and reward the achievement of our key annual performance objectives, which for 2021 were generally based on clinical, manufacturing, regulatory, financial, and research and development performance.
+Long-Term Incentives • Variable long-term compensation payable in the form of time-vesting stock options and/or restricted stock units. • Generally, employees receive an initial equity grant upon joining the Company.
+Annually thereafter, employees are eligible for grants of stock options and/or restricted stock units based on a combination of company and individual performance. • Intended to align our executives' interests with the interests of our stockholders through equity-based compensation where value to the participants is directly tied to stockholder value. • Promotes the long-term retention of our executives and employees. • Promotes an ownership culture among our employees.